Skip to main content

 4-H Learning

 4-H’ers are leading a Revolution of Responsibility – a movement for positive change in every community in America.
 4-H youth are a living breathing, culture-changing revolution for doing the right thing, breaking through obstacles, and pushing our country forward by making a measurable difference right where they live.
 That takes uncommon commitment.
-This program explores leadership and citizenship skills.
+This program explores civic engagement and leadership skills.
 You will explore citizenship, community development, service, personal development, and many other leadership-citizenship topics as you develop important life skills.

 • Healthy Living